bashbeik/JsonSchemaValidator/README.md

 A Simple Json Schema Validator using NewtonSoft.Json.Schema library

-To use:
+# To use:

-open JsonSchemaValidator.exe and fill in your schema and jso then click on "Validate Schema"
+Open JsonSchemaValidator.exe and fill in your schema and json, and then click on "Validate Schema"

+The program will highlight any invalid syntax line